Skip to main content

 Inflammation and Its Role in Oxidative Damage

 Chronic inflammation produces high levels of ROS and reactive nitrogen species (RNS) as byproducts of immune cell activation.
-These reactive species can further promote oxidative stress, leading to DNA damage, lipid peroxidation, and protein modification.
+These reactive species can further promote oxidative stress, leading to DNA damage, lipid peroxidation2, and protein modification.
 The resulting oxidative damage contributes to tissue injury, organ dysfunction, and the pathophysiology of inflammatory diseases.

 Potential Therapeutic Approaches